 Each mailing List allows you to add up to 20 Custom Fields.
+If you are using PoliteMail version 4.94+, you can add unlimited fields.
 This can be particularly helpful when sending messages to branches in different locations, or to address recipients by their job title (managers, district managers, etc.)

-You can type in the name for your new Column, as well as decide whether it should be shown in the default view, able to be segmented for reports, made editable, and what sequence order it should be displayed in by ticking the boxes.
+3. You can type in the name for your new custom field, as well as decide whether it should be shown in the default view, able to be segmented for reports, made editable, and what sequence order it should be displayed in by ticking the boxes.
 Once you’ve finished Editing, click Update.

 As long as that field correlates to a field on your imported list, it will be available to use under the Personalization.